cyptnpassira/Federift/README.md

 - **stragglers**: a heavy tail that pushes a client past the round deadline.
 - **partitions**: scheduled windows where a named set of clients is isolated from the aggregator entirely.

+Each of those removes a client from a round.
+That changes who contributes, which changes what the aggregate reveals, which is where the privacy story starts.
+The whole repository exists to let you watch those three things move together.

+## The two halves